ideaconsult/h5pyd/docs/high/file.rst

 Each ACL is a dictionary with the following keys:

+userName
-userName: user that the ACL is associated with or "default"
+    user that the ACL is associated with or "default" create
-create: create operations allowed (e.g. create new dataset)
+    create operations allowed (e.g. create new dataset) read
-read: read operation allowed (e.g. read value from dataset)
+    ead operation allowed (e.g. read value from dataset) update
-update: update operations allowed (e.g. modify dataset value)
+    update operations allowed (e.g. modify dataset value) delete
-delete: delete operations allowed (e.g. delete a link)
+    delete operations allowed (e.g. delete a link) readACL
-readACL: the ACLs  can be read
+    the ACLs  can be read
+updateACL
-updateACL: ACLs can be modified
+    ACLs can be modified

 If no ACL is found for the given username that supports the requested mode, but an ACL with the username 'default' exists, the default ACL is used.

-If no ACL is found, a 403-Forbidden error is raised.
+If no ACL is found, a ``403-Forbidden`` error is raised.

-if an ACL is found, the operation is permitted if the corresponding ACL property is True, otherwise a 403-Forbidden error is raised.
+if an ACL is found, the operation is permitted if the corresponding ACL property is True, otherwise a ``403-Forbidden`` error is raised.

 For 'w' and 'a' modes, the parent folder must have an ACL with 'create' mode enabled.

 Finally, if the username is an admin user (as configured on the server), an action is allowed (assuming the user's credentials are valid).

-The hsacl tool can be used to read and update acls.
-See: hsacl TBD
+The :ref:`hsacl` tool can be used to read and update acls.

 .. _concurrent: